AmadeusITGroup/kassette/doc/api.md

 # Launching the proxy

-The package exports the following function to launch the proxy programatically:
+The package exports the following function to launch the proxy programmatically:

 - `async runFromAPI(options)`
   - `options`: